How to See the Cumberland Falls Moonbow in Kentucky | Updated for 2025

 With these terms in mind, here’s how you choose the best time to see the Moonbow:

-• Leave before zenith
+• Leave about 30 minutes after zenith

 • Expect to stay 2-3 hours to see the Moonbow